-Most of the large, common pest control companies still use poison in their bait boxes because the EPA has not been able to take those products off the market since the manufacturers have sued them.
+Most large pest control companies still use poison in their bait boxes.
+The EPA has not been able to take those products off the market because the manufacturers have sued them.

-Pest control companies that claim they do not use poison:
+Pest control companies that claim they do not use poison include:

 If you are using a traditional pest control company, tell them you do not want any poison used.
 If there is a big enough market for exclusion and humane solutions, the poison will eventually stop.
 Currently, the poison cycle equals profits for pest control.

 As a last resort, try using a snap trap INSIDE a bait box.
 (Otherwise, songbirds and other small animals can also be caught in them.)
 There are many brands of inexpensive snap traps (most of which can be re-used).
 Here is just one example: http://www.acehardware.com/product/index.jsp?productId=3132844

 Other tips on discouraging rats: